 Watering in Winter

-If you bring a potted shamrock indoors for the winter, you can leave the bulbs in the pot, keeping it in a cool, dimly lit spot and stop watering once it becomes dormant and the leaves die back.
+If you bring a potted shamrock indoors for the winter, you can leave the bulbs in the pot, keeping it in a cool, dimly lit spot.
+Stop watering once it becomes dormant and the leaves die back.
 Resume regular watering in early spring when you see the start of new growth.

 Shamrock plants need regular fertilizing to support growth of foliage and their attractive white flowers.
 To promote heavy flowering, feed the plant with a 15-30-15 water-soluble formula that you dilute at a rate of 1 tablespoon per gallon of water, but also check your product label for further directions.
 Use the fertilizer solution in place of a regular water and fertilize the plant every two to three weeks while it's growing actively.
 Once the plant starts losing leaves at the end of the season, stop fertilizing until new growth begins the following spring.

-These plants are usually trouble-free, but they might develop powdery mildew, which causes fluffy white areas on leaves and stems, or fungal leaf spots_,_ which appear as dark, soggy spots on the leaves.
-Prevent these problem by ensuring good air circulation; space plants at least 1 foot apart in the ground and keep potted plants separated.
-Watering at the plants base to keep leaves dry is also helpful.
+These plants are usually trouble-free, but they might develop powdery mildew, which causes fluffy white areas on leaves and stems, or fungal leaf spots, which appear as dark, soggy spots on the leaves.
+Prevent these problems by ensuring good air circulation.
+Space plants at least 1 foot apart in the ground and keep potted plants separated.
+Watering at the plant's base to keep leaves dry is also helpful.

 When grown outdoors, shamrock plants are usually pest-free, although they might attract leaf miners, insects that tunnel between leaf surfaces, causing visible tracks in leaves.
 Control these by releasing parasitic wasps (Diglyphus isaea) that feed on the pests near the plants or by placing yellow sticky traps next to the plants to trap adult leaf miners before they lay eggs.
-Spider mites can also be a problem, but can be dislodged from the plant with a strong blast of water.
+Shamrocks can also have issues with spider mites, but they can be dislodged from the plant with a strong blast of water.